Compute

 On the IP Addresses tab, view the usage of the IP address, find the resource that is using the IP address, delete the resource, and delete the subnet.

-2. Locate resource based on the usage of the IP address by referring to Searching for Cloud Resources.
+2. Locate the resources that are using the IP addresses by referring to Searching for Cloud Resources.

-3. Delete the resource and then delete the subnet.
+3. Delete the resources and then delete the subnet.

 Deleting VPCs